Turning the Tide on Maternal Health

 Healthy babies start with healthy pregnancies.
 The United States has a robust healthcare infrastructure, spending more per capita on healthcare than any other nation, but U.S. maternal health in this country has lagged behind that of other countries in the developed world.
 Why?
-There’s no single reason, said Dr. Tiffany Inglis, Carelon national medical director for maternal-child and women’s health.
+There’s no single reason, said Dr. Tiffany Inglis, Carelon Health's national medical director for women’s and children's health.
 Instead, a variety of issues and barriers to access have converged to create a challenging landscape for those who are expecting babies as well as maternity care providers in this country.

 The U.S. maternal mortality rate in 2020 rose from 17.4 to 23.8 deaths per 100,000 live births, with 861 known deaths during pregnancy or within 42 days of the end of pregnancy.
 That’s three times higher than France, the developed country with the next highest rate.
 The maternal mortality rates are higher for people of color.
 There are multiple reasons for those disparities, but many maternal health inequities can be traced back to issues of access, including access to medical care, nutritious food, and community support.